-Latest TRP Ratings: The Kapil Sharma Show Drops Down; Ye Teri Galiyan Enter The TRP Chart!
+Latest TRP Ratings: The Kapil Sharma Show Drops Down; Ye Teri Galiyan Enters The TRP Chart!

 Top 3 Shows

 Khatron Ke Khiladi is still ruling the TRP chart.
-The show has occupied first place with ratings.
-Naagin 3 and The Kapil Sharma Show have occupied the second and third places with 4.4, 4.0 and 3.5 TRP ratings, respectively.
+The show has occupied the first place with 4.4 TRP ratings.
+Naagin 3 and The Kapil Sharma Show have occupied the second and third places with 4.0 and 3.5 TRP ratings, respectively.

 Super Dancer & Dance Plus 4